 Alter explains how readers have been put at a disadvantage by these modern translations: “The unacknowledged heresy underlying most modern English versions of the Bible is the use of translation as a vehicle for explaining the Bible instead of representing it in another language, and in the most egregious instances this amounts to explaining away the Bible” (emphasis added).
 While Robert Alter does a brilliant job with some verses, in others he falls for the same errors than modern translators, however.

-Conclusion I love the KJV.
+I love the KJV.
 It is a breath of fresh air to have it defended by others, especially those not of our faith.
 I am so grateful to the Brethren for their directive regarding the AV.
-I will continue to use the KJV as my go-to-Bible-of-choice while still rejoicing in new understandings brought to the text by philology and discoveries of less understood Hebrew meanings and cultural nuances.
+I will continue to use the KJV as my go-to-Bible-of-choice in English while still rejoicing in new understandings brought to the text by philology and discoveries of less understood Hebrew meanings and cultural nuances.
 I continually find verses which seem to be better translated by this or that version other than the KJV, and I rejoice as I do.
 It helps me get into the Hebrew text.
 As the Prophet Brigham Young often underscored, as members of The Church of Jesus Christ of Latter-day Saints we look for truth wherever it may be found.
 Let the Spirit guide you in your quest for understanding of the Scriptures.